_

 Unlock your games, let them be free!

 Make every area available from the start.
 Don’t encrypt player save files, supply an editor.
 Let them be invincible if they want.
 Make your intended path obvious, but don’t block the others.
 Trust your players.
-The more choices available in your title, the less likely the player is going to select ‘coaster’.
+The more choices available in your game, the less likely it is to become a coaster.

 The designer does not outrank the player.